BY PETER CAMERON, THE BADGER PROJECT

 Following the 2014 U.S. Supreme Court case, McCutcheon vs. F.E.C., that deemed Wisconsin’s annual $10,000 limit on total political donations unconstitutional, the Republican-controlled legislature went even further in loosening campaign finance laws, including doubling the limit on direct donations to political candidates.

-This time, liberals are flooding America’s Dairyland with cash.
+This year, liberals flooded America’s Dairyland with cash.
 More than 80% of the top 50 donors to state political parties gave to the Democratic Party of Wisconsin.

 “Maybe the Republicans are going to look back at their change of the campaign finance law in 2015 and say ‘this wasn’t such a good idea after all,’” said Matt Rothschild, executive director of the Wisconsin Democracy Campaign, a Madison-based organization which tracks campaign spending in the state.